Illustrated Guide to Putting Your Homebuilt Computer Together

 This computer was designed by my brother to enable him to work remotely from home and run standard desktop applications.
 He didn't need blazing power or high-end audio, so he chose an affordably priced barebones computer kit with integrated audio.

 But because he occasionally manipulated graphics, he wanted a decent video card.
 He chose an ATI Radeon card with 128 MB of onboard video RAM, which was pretty high-end at the time.
-Nowadays, not so much: In fact, it wouldn't even be able to run a lot of the applications we use today.
+Nowadays, it would be laughable.
+In fact, it wouldn't be able to run a lot of the applications we use today at all.
+But for the time, it was a pretty high-end card.

 And because he needed to connect to his office domain to work from home, he chose Windows XP Professional as the Operating System.
 Back then, XP was the newest version of Windows, and XP Professional was the only version of XP that could connect to a Windows server domain.